Kottayam Assembly constituency

-Kottayam State assembly constituency is one of the 140 state legislative assembly constituencies at the state Kerala in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Kottayam Lok Sabha constituency.
-As of the 2016 assembly elections, the current MLA is Thiruvanchoor Radhakrishnan of INC.
+Kottayam State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Kottayam Lok Sabha constituency.
+As of the 2016 Assembly elections, the current MLA is Thiruvanchoor Radhakrishnan of INC.

 Local self-governed segments

-Kottayam Niyama Sabha constituency is composed of the following local self-governed segments:
+Kottayam Assembly constituency is composed of the following local self-governed segments:

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala Legislative Assembly who have represented the constituency:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

+2021

-Niyamasabha election 2016
+2016

-There were 164,097 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 164,097 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 148,225 registered voters in the constituency for the 2011 election.